 If you already have a NYC Official Press Pass, you need NO further credentials.

-Registration for the 2017 event is open!
+Registration for the 2017 Parade is now closed.

 If you want an interview, please contact us directly via email.

 Photographers: Sharing Photos a must!